Abiram08/Web_Verify/README.md

-# 🛡️ WebGuard: Minimalist AI Phishing Detector
+# 🛡️ WebVerify: Minimalist AI Phishing Detector

 **WebGuard** is a powerful, single-file cybersecurity tool designed to detect phishing URLs with high accuracy.
 It combines three layers of defense into a lightweight Flask application: